What is a Jumpdisk?

 On August 13, 2011, I finally found Richard Ramella on Facebook and initiated contact with him.
 Given that my site was the only presence that Jumpdisk had on the Internet, and given that I run this site completely at my own expense, I had hoped that Richard would appreciate my efforts to save his quirky publication from being lost completely and recognize it for the tribute it was intended to be.
 Instead, Richard demanded that I take all Jumpdisks offline and pay him all monies in connection with this site.
 As this site has always operated at an expense to me without even the benefit of ad revenue, I could not comply with his request.
 In order to comply with Richard’s demand to cease public distribution, I ensured the collection remained private by placing a password restriction on access to all of the Jumpdisk disk images.

 Click here to visit the archive.
+If you would like access for educational, non-profit purposes, contact me.

 You can help!